-1. If your child will be absent from school or late, please call the school

-Attendance Hotline at 503-678-8502 by 9:00 AM.

-2. Illness and family emergencies constitute legal absences and tardies.

-3. Written excuses are required when a student returns to school after having been absent; however, a written excuse does not automatically make an absence or tardy legal.

-4. Since attendance at school is closely linked to academic achievement and social development, the school will make many contacts when a child is absent or tardy.

-5. The classroom teacher will be aware of attendance patterns and phone contact will be made to inform families of excessive absences.

-6. When a child has excessive absences (refer to the North Marion School District Attendance Procedures), the school will notify parents in writing regarding the legal and educational consequence of their child's failure to attend school.
-Parent response by phone or letter is required.

-7. Students arriving to school late should report to the office.
+- 1. If your child will be absent from school or late, please call the school Attendance Hotline at 503-678-8500 (option 1) by 9:00 AM. - 2.
+Illness and family emergencies constitute legal absences and tardies. - 3.
+Written excuses are required when a student returns to school after having been absent; however, a written excuse does not automatically make an absence or tardy legal. - 4.
+Since attendance at school is closely linked to academic achievement and social development, the school will make many contacts when a child is absent or tardy. - 5.
+The classroom teacher will be aware of attendance patterns and phone contact will be made to inform families of excessive absences. - 6.
+When a child has excessive absences the school will notify parents in writing regarding the legal and educational consequence of their child's failure to attend school.
+Parent response by phone or letter is required. - 7.
+Students arriving to school late should report to the office.
 A note from the parent explaining the reason for being late must be given to office personnel.